Automatic quartz: Seiko

 Manufacturers who employ or employed ETA movements: Tissot, Rado in their Accustar line of watches, Longines, Swatch, Omega (Omega Seamaster Omega-matic), Dugena (K-Tech), Wenger (GST Field Terragraph Autoquartz), Hermès (Nomade), Roberge (Altaïr), Mido (Multifort), Bovet (Autoquartz calibre 11BQ01), Fortis (Spacematic Eco), Belair (Autoquartz), Franck Muller (Transamerica), HTO (Grand Voyager) and Cyma.

 Citizen

 Citizen, one of the world's largest watch manufacturers, also built an autoquartz-powered watch: the Eco-Drive Duo (released in December 1998).
 Novel to this watch was the use of both mechanical power as well as a solar cell.
-This model was an attempt to enter higher-priced markets (at a cost of around $1000 USD), but the technology failed to attract consumer interest and Citizen has since stopped making use of the unique movement.
+This model was an attempt to enter higher-priced markets (at a cost of around US$1000), but the technology failed to attract consumer interest and Citizen has since stopped making use of the unique movement.
 No other autoquartz powered watch from Citizen is known; all other Eco-Drive models only use solar power or thermal power.